diskoverdata/diskover-docs/source_files/user_media_edition_flowprodtracking_plugins.md

    >**Important | Diskover Software Still Using ShotGrid**
    >
-   >Please note that Autodesk recently changed their product name **ShotGrid** to **Flow Production Tracking**.
-Although our literature now refers to Flow Production Tracking, ShotGrid is still being used in Diskover's user interface and backend post-index harvesting until further notice.
+   >Please note that Autodesk recently changed its product name from **ShotGrid** to **Flow Production Tracking**."
+Although our literature now refers to Flow Production Tracking, ShotGrid will still be used in Diskover's user interface and backend post-index harvesting until further notice.

 - The following syntax needs to be respected **shotgrid.key:**__*value*__:
     * **shotgrid** is not a variable.